 Chapter Three: Foxey and the Animal Control Officer

-Able to chase his dreams after his college education, it was no surprise to his parents when he announced that he was moving to Bridgeport, a small town surrounded by world class fishing and hunting opportunities.
+Able to chase his dreams after college, it was no surprise to his parents when he announced that he was moving to Bridgeport, a small town surrounded by world class fishing and hunting opportunities.
 To support his outdoor habits he found a county position working as an Animal Control Officer.
 When he is not working for Animal Control he is in his natural habitat on the Bridgeport Reservoir guiding fishermen.

 Will stands about 6 feet tall.
 Underneath his mossy oak baseball cap is short brown hair that curls like a duck tail in the back.
 His large gray blue eyes on his round boyish face light up when he talks about fishing and hunting adventures.
 On his left arm from his elbow to the knife of his hand is a roman numeral tattooed every inch that Will uses to measure the length of his catch.